 Rather than leaving things until a week or few days before deadlines, you’ll find the process much smoother and less stressful if you start early and give yourself added time to get everything done.
 You’ll avoid last-minute panic and, more importantly, your application will be more polished and impressive.
 The three elements most important to focus on when starting early are:

-– Writing and revising your essays or personal statement
+– Writing your essays or personal statement

 – Securing professional or teacher recommendations